wix/stylable/packages/jest/README.md

 `@stylable/jest` is a simple integration that allows testing your **Stylable**  React components using [Jest](https://jestjs.io/).

 ## Installation
-This package is currently a work-in-progress and is set to `private`.
-Once it matures, it will be published externally to NPM.
+This package is still a work-in-progress within the **Stylable** mono-repo.
+Once it matures, further details will be added here.

 ## Usage